Matthew Elliott (rugby league): Penrith

 On 19 February 2006, it was announced that Elliott would coach the Penrith Panthers from 2007 onwards, having signed a three-year deal.
 Elliott succeeded John Lang in this position.

-In September 2008, Elliott was criticized for Penrith's consistent poor showings and it was speculated that he would be prematurely sacked before he saw through his three-year contract with the club.
-Elliott however defied the pressure and criticism and managed to convince the board into letting him remain in charge for the 2009 season.
+In September 2008, Elliott was criticised for Penrith's consistent poor showings and it was speculated that he would be prematurely sacked before he saw through his three-year contract with the club.
+Elliott however defied the pressure and criticism and managed to convince the board into letting him remain in charge for the 2009 NRL season.

-After a promising start to the 2009 season, Elliott's contract was extended to the end of the 2011 season.
-In the 2010 season, the Panthers finished second in the ladder, but they did not win a match in the finals series.
+After a promising start to the 2009 season, Elliott's contract was extended to the end of the 2011 NRL season.
+In the 2010 NRL season, the Panthers finished second in the ladder, but they did not win a match in the finals series.
 Their 645 was the most points scored in the regular season, the second highest being 559.

 On 25 April 2011, Elliott was informed by the Penrith board that his services would not be required beyond 2011.
 He vowed to continue at the helm for the rest of the season at the time, then on 20 June announced his resignation with immediate effect.

+United States

-He is the current coach of the United States national side.
-Following the 2011 NRL season Elliott coached the United States national rugby league team to a 40-4 victory over Jamaica to qualify for the 2013 Rugby League World Cup, their first ever.
+Elliott was the coach of the United States national side in 2001 and 2011.
+Following the 2011 NRL season, Elliott coached the United States team to a 40–4 victory over Jamaica to qualify for the 2013 Rugby League World Cup, their first ever.

-Matthew has served as head-coach of USA Tomahawks on three separate occasions, recording a 40-4 win against South Africa in 2001, a 40-4 win v Jamaica in 2011 and just one narrow 16-18 defeat to Canada on 18 Sep 2011.
+Elliott has served as coach three separate occasions, recording a 40–4 win against South Africa in 2001, a 40–4 win v Jamaica in 2011 and just one narrow 16–18 defeat to Canada on 18 Sep 2011.

 Sydney Roosters

-In 2012 Elliott served as Sydney Roosters assistant coach, again working under Brian Smith.
+In 2012, Elliott served as Sydney Roosters assistant coach, again working under Brian Smith.

 New Zealand Warriors

-On 12 October 2012 Elliott was appointed head coach of the New Zealand Warriors for two seasons, replacing Brian McClennan who was sacked during the 2012 New Zealand Warriors season.
+On 12 October 2012, Elliott was appointed head coach of the New Zealand Warriors for two seasons, replacing Brian McClennan who was sacked during the 2012 New Zealand Warriors season.
 He resigned as the USA coach before the 2013 Rugby League World Cup, to concentrate on the Warriors' off season.
 On 7 April 2014, he was sacked from the Warriors.

 St. George Illawarra Dragons

-On September 28, 2020, it was announced that Elliott would be an Assistant coach to new Dragons Head Coach Anthony Griffin commencing in 2021.
+On 28 September 2020, it was announced that Elliott would be an Assistant coach to new Dragons Head Coach Anthony Griffin commencing in 2021.
+In 2022, Mat Head replaced Elliott as assistant coach.
+Elliott remained with the club in a "leadership and culture development role."

 Commentary career

-From 2015 Elliott has been part of the ABC Radio Grandstand commentary team.
+From 2015, Elliott has been part of the ABC Radio Grandstand commentary team.